Phone: 1-800-624-8832 | Email: support@micromd.com | Help Center

 Patient education is vital as we take steps towards empowering patients to make critical moves in their own healthcare journeys.
 How is your practice delivering educational materials to your patient base?

 Are you ready to dive into tools that help you deliver patient education at your practice?
-Contact us today to learn more about Visual Consult, Henry Schein Secure Chart, and other tools available at MicroMD.
+Contact us today to learn more about Visual Consult, Secure Chart, and other tools available at MicroMD.
 Visit us at micromd.com/marketplace or call us at 800.624.8832.

 About the author,